 Not all credit cards cover trip cancellation or trip interruption, and even those that do often exclude cancellation and interruption due to pre-existing conditions.
 In such coverage, medical coverage is often excluded or limited.

-Also, coverage purchased at the end of a booking process (through the airline, hotel, etc.) isn't as comprehensive for trip cancellation, and it typically isn't available for ancillary or upgraded benefits, such as coverage if the supplier falls into bankruptcy or for Collision Damage Waivers.
+Also, coverage purchased at the end of a booking process (through the airline, hotel, etc.) is often not as comprehensive for trip cancellation, and it typically isn't available for ancillary or upgraded benefits, such as coverage if the supplier falls into bankruptcy or for Collision Damage Waivers.

 5. To recap, what are the top 5 reasons to have travel insurance?